shadabkhedri/master-thesis-structural-engineering/README.md

-# master-thesis-structural-engineering
+# Master Thesis – Structural Engineering

 This repository contains my master thesis focused on data-driven modeling of ship–structure interaction using AIS data.

-Key aspects:
+## Overview

+The work develops a probabilistic framework for analyzing ship traffic and estimating structural loads based on real-world data.

+## Python Scripts

+The repository includes selected Python scripts developed for:

-- Probabilistic modeling of ship traffic
+- Processing AIS ship traffic data
-- Kernel density estimation (KDE)
+- Estimating spatial density using statistical methods (KDE)
-- Statistical distribution fitting
+- Separating directional ship movement (eastbound/westbound)
+- Deriving engineering-relevant parameters such as ship speed
-- Risk-based structural load assessment
+- Supporting probabilistic modeling for structural load assessment

+## Relevance

-The work demonstrates the use of real-world data to support engineering decision-making in structural design and safety.
+This work demonstrates a data-driven approach to structural engineering analysis, combining statistical modeling with physical interpretation of structural loading and risk.